-Garden sheds as an industry is quite young in the great scheme of things, with very few firms being older than about 40-50 years.
-In fact many companies boasting of a long history are NOT the original company but a reincarnation of the firm after the original company closing down or after going into liquidation.
+Garden buildings as an industry are quite young in the great scheme of things, with very few firms being older than about 40-50 years.
+In fact, many companies boasting of a long history are NOT the original company but a reincarnation of the firm after the original company closing down or after going into liquidation.
 However, the height of the doors on many of the larger budget companies still think they are making sheds for people from 150 years ago as the door height is sometimes only 5ft.
 Either that or their designers have spent too long watching Gulliver Travels.
-If you are vertically challenged then these will be fine failing that you could invest in a crash helmet to help prevent your forehead having an argument with the top of the door.
+If you are vertically challenged then these will be fine failing that you could invest in a crash helmet to help prevent your forehead from having an argument with the top of the door.

-Ideally the doors should be at least the average height of the targeted market, which tends to be male and middle aged.
-According to Wikipedia the average middle aged male in the UK is 5ft 9in (1.753m) so this should be the target height.
+Ideally, the doors should be at least the average height of the targeted market, which tends to be male and middle-aged.
+According to Wikipedia, the average middle-aged male in the UK is 5ft 9in (1.753m) so this should be the target height.
 So any sheds designed (using this terms loosely) should be in that region, any less then the building is made down to a price and NOT to a suitable standard.

 All the garden sheds which 1st Choice Leisure Buildings supplies are 5ft 8in (1.73m) or over (most are 5ft 10in) so the need to stoop as you enter your domain is greatly reduced.
-Ideally a few more inches would be even better but there always need to be a certain compromise on the overall design but the garden sheds should always be made to a quality standard and NOT down to a price.
-When you take into account the sturdy bracing on the doors, which give superb strength against drooping, which the cheap sheds don't have you can be confident that the shed doors will last the test of time.
+Ideally, a few more inches would be even better but there always need to be a certain compromise on the overall design but the garden sheds should always be made to a quality standard and NOT down to a price.
+When you take into account the sturdy bracing on the doors, which give superb strength against drooping, which the cheap sheds don’t have you can be confident that the shed doors will last the test of time.

-Another feature on 1st Choice's doors are the sturdy padbolts on our less expensive sheds, to the shed doors with handle and key lock right up to the Barn like doors on our heavy duty Barnham garden Workshops.
-Check out what you get on the cheap sheds, normally a turnbuckle, which is a piece of 2 inch metal with a hole in the middle.
+Another feature on 1st Choice’s doors are the sturdy padbolts on our less expensive sheds, to the shed doors with handle and key lock right up to the Barn like doors on our heavy duty Barnham garden Workshops.
+Check out what you get on the cheap sheds, normally a turnbuckle, which is a piece of 2-inch metal with a hole in the middle.
 This is screwed to the door frame to stop the door opening, no security at all.

-Also a feature on all 1st Choice's range of buildings are three (3) hinges on each door which is essential to help reduce the loading on the shed door as it opens and closes.
+Also, a feature on all 1st Choice’s range of buildings are three (3) hinges on each door which is essential to help reduce the loading on the shed door as it opens and closes.
 Take a look at the cheap sheds makers where you will find only two (2).
-Reason for this - to cut costs - and to build a shed down to a price.
+Reason for this – to cut costs – and to build a shed down to a price.

 So three things to check are the height of the shed, the locking arrangements of the shed and the number of hinges.
 All three are vitally important in a good garden shed, so buy a shed based on good value not DOWN to a price.
 Also 1st Choice erects all their wooden sheds free of charge to save you the hassle – so just put your feet and read about Gullivers Travels on your Kindle.